 This guide can help you choose a patient advocate and talk to them about your future medical wishes.
 It includes all the steps to advance care planning plus a worksheet to help you identify your values.
 Download here.

 If you are traveling or alone and an emergency happens, you can help emergency personnel reach the people you trust.
 When you add ICE (in case of emergency) contacts to your phone, emergency personnel can contact the people you want, even if you have your phone password protected.

 If you're not sure how to add emergency contacts, do a search in your phone settings for 'emergency contact.'
 Apple iPhone users can the Health application to add Medical ID information including emergency contacts.

-If you have a group that is interested in learning more about advance care planning, we can come to your church, school or place of employment.
+If you have a group that is interested in learning more about advance care planning, we can arrange a virtual presentation.
 Request a presentation here.